szymanskidawid/e-commerce-store/README.md

 Products can be filtered by a category and have available stock that user can purchase at any time.
 For testing purposes, stock can be refilled using a button.

+Back-End for this project can be found in <a href="https://github.com/szymanskidawid/e-commerce-store-backend" target="_blank">e-commerce-store-backend</a> repository.

 # Status
 Project has been finished and tested in order to find any small problems that may have gone under the radar.